hawahari/Practice-Rust/README.md

 - Unit structures
 #### Methods
 - Methods are similar to functions.
 - They are declared with fn keyword and name.
 They take parameters and return values much like functions.
+- Keyword: impl
 #### Lifetime
 - Every refernce has lifetime.
 - If no refrence then, no lifetime is required.